New drug cocktail shows promise for tough childhood leukemia

 Summary

-This early-phase trial is testing whether adding two targeted drugs, venetoclax and navitoclax, to standard chemotherapy can help children whose acute lymphoblastic leukemia has come back or not responded to treatment.
-About 35 children will receive the combination to see if it can wipe out hidden leukemia cells.
-The goal is to find the best dose and measure how well it works.
+This trial is testing whether adding two targeted drugs, venetoclax and navitoclax, to standard chemotherapy can help children and young adults with acute lymphoblastic leukemia (ALL) that has come back or not responded to treatment.
+The study has two phases: first, finding the best dose, and second, seeing how well the combination works at clearing leukemia cells.
+About 35 participants will receive different drug combinations based on their cancer type.

 Get updates